Stop Debt Harassment with Help from a Debt Law Attorney in Boston, MA

 In 2007, the FCC adopted a Declaratory Ruling to address unwanted calls by creditors using auto-dialing methods and prerecorded messages to wireless phone numbers.
 While it does not apply to parties calling to recover payments for goods and services, the ruling requires that creditors keep records of a consumer having provided prior consent to receive automated calls.
 It also holds the creditor responsible if a third-party collector is designated to act on their behalf.

 Fair Debt Collections Practices Act (FDCPA): Amended in 2010, the FDCPA establishes and details the limitations on debt collector behavior.
-A debt collector lawyer will pursue your case if a collector is in violation of any of these, because the fair collections act allows you to sue for monetary and injunctive relief if you have been harassed.
+A debt law attorney will pursue your case if a collector is in violation of any of these, because the fair collections act allows you to sue for monetary and injunctive relief if you have been harassed.
 It lists unfair practices and includes a process for fairly validating debts to a consumer.
 In addition, the allowable legal actions a debt collector can take are listed.
 For example, if an action to enforce interest in real property is taken, it must take place in a judicial district or similar entity in the said property’s location.

 The FDCPA also establishes civil liability on debt collectors.
 It includes: